 Yoga has been around for thousands of years and it continues to benefit people of all ages, races, cultures, sizes, and gender.
 Yoga has an “open-door” policy and is not restricted to any one type of individual.
 All you need is the desire to want to practice, and the world of yoga can be at your fingertips.

 At the end of the day, if you want to do yoga, do yoga.
-Yoga for plus size women is no different than yoga for anyone else.
+Yoga for morbidly obese people is no different than yoga for anyone else.
 You may have to temper your expectations slightly and move a bit slower than others but you can still improve your health, increase your flexibility, and boost your confidence!
 So get out there and get it!